Egypt evaluates investment maps and opportunities with the private sector at IsDB Forum

-Egypt reviewed its partnership opportunities with the private sector during a presentation by the Egyptian Minister of Public Enterprise Sector, Hisham Tawfik, and another on “Mapping Investments in Egypt, Priorities and Opportunities – The Authority General Investment and Free Zones.”
+Sharm El-Sheikh - Arab Republic of Egypt: The Arab Republic of Egypt reviewed its partnership opportunities with the private sector during a presentation by the Egyptian Minister of Public Enterprise Sector, Hisham Tawfiq, on "Mapping Investments in Egypt, Priorities and Opportunities The Authority General Investment and Free Zones.”

-The discussion session was attended by: Mahmoud Abdel Rahim, Representative of the General Investment Authority, Dr. Nevin El-Tahri, Member of the Board of Directors of Egypt’s Sovereign Fund, Sylvain Marlin, Deputy Resident Representative of the United Nations Development Program in Egypt, and Dr. Ahmed Heikal , Founder and President of Citadel Capital.
+The discussion session was attended by: Mahmoud Abdel Rahim, Representative of the General Investment Authority, Dr. Nevin El-Tahri, Member of the Board of Directors of the Sovereign Fund of Egypt, Sylvain Marlin, Deputy Resident Representative of the United Nations Development Program in Egypt, and Dr. Ahmed Heikal , Founder and President of Qalaa Holdings.

-“The Ministry of Public Enterprise Sector now oversees seven holding companies with 63 subsidiaries; down from 119 entities with 18 reductions, in addition to 300 joint companies.
+Hisham Tawfiq, Minister of Public Enterprise Sector, said "The Ministry of Public Enterprise Sector now oversees seven holding companies with 63 subsidiaries; down from 119 entities with 18 reductions, in addition to 300 joint companies.
 Subsidiaries contribute a minority of up to 50% and operate in 34 economic sectors.
-Today, the public sector has access to be involved in most of these sectors,” Tawfik said.
+Today, the public sector has access to be involved in most of these sectors.”

 The ministry has 4 projects in the field of vehicle transportation, including electric cars.
 It also signed a memorandum of understanding (MOU) with a Chinese company, after it agreed to the ministry’s requirements for an acceptable budget to market 25,000 cars of one model in the Egyptian market.